googleforgames/agones/docs/scheduling_autoscaling.md

 Allocation scheduling refers to the order in which `GameServers`, and specifically their backing `Pods` are chosen from across the Kubernetes cluster within a given `Fleet` when [allocation](./create_fleet.md#4-allocate-a-game-server-from-the-fleet) occurs.

+### Pod Scheduling

+Each `GameServer` is backed by a Kubernetes [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+Pod scheduling refers to the strategy that is in place that determines which node in the Kubernetes cluster the Pod is assigned to, when it is created.

 ## Fleet Scheduling